Twitch's Marketing and Growth Explained

 Image source: Red Bull

-Twitch got its early start in live gaming.
-The platform was one of few that offered exclusively real time content.
-When streaming live, viewers are able to interact and become a part of the action.
-Esports and gaming have consistently been the most popular forms of live stream content consumed.
-Needless to say this niche racked up popularity very quickly.
-As a result, other social platforms including YouTube, Twitter and Facebook began taking gaming much more seriously.
+Twitch got its early start in live gaming, being one of the few platforms offering exclusively real-time streaming content.
+When streaming live, viewers can interact directly with streamers and become part of the action.
+Esports and gaming have consistently been the most popular forms of live stream content consumed on Twitch.
+As this niche rapidly gained popularity, other major platforms like YouTube, Twitter, and Facebook began taking gaming and live streaming much more seriously to compete with Twitch's first-mover advantage.

 2. Twitch Hosts Online and Offline Events - Simultaneously.

-Second to the NFL, esports are the most watched in America.
-We are talking about Superbowl level popularity.
-With currently half a billion esports fans around the world, it’s no surprise that there has also been a rise in tournaments and competitions.
-With both online and offline events, and serious prize money up for grabs esports tournaments have become big draws for both viewers and gamers.
-Competitions that once only took part behind a computer screen, are now filling out massive arenas and stadiums while simultaneously streaming live to millions of Twitch viewers.
+Second only to the NFL, esports are the most watched form of competitive gaming in America, reaching Super Bowl-level popularity.
+With currently over 1 billion esports fans worldwide, it's no surprise that there has been a meteoric rise in professional tournaments and competitions.
+Offering both online and offline events with substantial prize pools, esports tournaments have become major draws for viewers and pro gamers alike.
+What were once niche competitions taking place solely on computer screens now fill massive arenas and stadiums, while simultaneously live streaming to millions on Twitch.

 3. Real-Time Engagement With Streamers